 \section{Introduction}

-Ultra-wide bandgap (UWBG) semiconductors have recently emerged as an exciting class of materials due to their potential applications in power electronics, optoelectronics, and radio frequency (RF) devices.
-UWBG materials are defined as materials that have a bandgap larger than that of GaN (3.4 eV)\ci{uwbg-semiconductors}.
-The large band gap of materials impacts many device performance parameters, such as thinner drift layers and lower specific on resistance, allowing significant miniaturization of devices like switches and transistors.
-Furthermore, UWBG materials are generally characterized by high band gap, very large breakdown fields ($>10^{6}$ V/cm), high thermal conductivity, reduced impact ionization rates and tunnelling due their high bandgaps and high mechanical strengths.
-AlN and BN are the largest gap group-III nitrides; and AlN has already been explored for application in the field of power electronics and in UV device applications\ci{Li2015, Nwigboji2015, Yu2021}.
-AlGaN's have also been used extensively in power electronics due to the tunability of their bandgaps with the bandgap of AlN being 6.2 eV and that of GaN 3.4 eV.
+Ultra-wide bandgap (UWBG) semiconductors have recently emerged as an exciting class of materials due to their potential applications in power electronics, optoelectronics, and radio frequency devices.
+UWBG materials are defined as materials that have a bandgap larger than that of GaN (3.4 eV)\cite{uwbg-semiconductors}.
+The large bandgap of materials impacts many device performance parameters, such as thinner drift layers and lower specific on resistance, allowing significant miniaturization of devices like switches and transistors.
+Furthermore, UWBG materials are generally characterized by high bandgap, very large breakdown fields ($>10^{6}$ V/cm), high thermal conductivity, and reduced impact ionization rates and tunnelling due their high bandgaps and high mechanical strengths.
+AlN and BN are the largest gap group-III nitrides, and AlN has already been explored for application in the field of power electronics and in UV device applications\cite{Li2015, Nwigboji2015, Yu2021}.
+AlGaN alloys have also been used extensively in power electronics due to the tunability of their bandgaps between the bandgap of AlN (6.2 eV) and that of GaN (3.4 eV).

 Realization of \baln alloys could allow further tunability of bandgaps beyond what is available via AlGaN alloys.
-Figure \ref{fig:polymorphs} shows the crystal structures of wurtzite lattice of AlN and BN; as well as the ground state phase of BN, the hexagonal phase.
-The predicted bandgap of \emph{w}-BN is 6.84 -- 7.70 eV\ci{Kudrawiec2020}, much larger than that of GaN (3.4 eV).
+Figure \ref{fig:polymorphs} shows the crystal structures of the wurtzite AlN and BN, as well as the ground state phase of BN, the hexagonal phase.
+The predicted bandgap of \emph{w}-BN ranges from 5.44 to 7.70 eV\cite{Kudrawiec2020}, much larger than that of GaN (3.4 eV).
+Additionally, \baln alloys are expected to display high dielectric constants\cite{Hayden2021}.
+Therefore, \baln may have tunable dielectric constants and high bandgaps without losing the other excellent mechanical and thermal properties.
 However, there are several challenges in the realization of \baln alloys.
 For example, the lattice mismatch between AlN and BN is very large, 18\%.
-Moreover, there is a bias of BN towards its ground state hexagonal phase rather than the metastable wurtzite phase, which makes introduction of boron into the wurtzite AlN lattice challenging.
-Consequently, it leads to the formation of polycrystalline BN phases in \baln alloys and high density of grain boundaries that can be detrimental to device design and performance\ci{Sun2018}.
+Moreover, BN has a preference for existing in the hexagonal phase rather than the metastable wurtzite phase, which makes introduction of boron into the wurtzite AlN lattice challenging.
+Consequently, it leads to the formation of polycrystalline BN phases in \baln alloys and a high density of grain boundaries that can be detrimental to device design and performance\cite{Sun2018}.